Hypothermia Shelter February 22nd-28th, 2026

 Volunteering Opportunities

 Our volunteers are the heart of our annual Hypothermia Shelter operation.
-There are several roles our volunteers can take during this week of welcome, a few of which you can find below.
+There are several roles our volunteers can take during this week of welcome.

 1. Hospitality - Our guests come from many different walks of life with numerous stories to share!
 Others simply need a smiling face and a casual conversation for a few minutes.
 Volunteers who help greet and socialize with our guests see the impact we make firsthand.
 Come hang out and have dinner, and/or help with functional tasks like light cleaning and safety walks around the property.